guildai/guild.ai/pages/index.md

     <p>
       In your browser, click <img alt="Compare runs" src="/assets/img/compare-runs.png" class="screen"> in the left
       sidebar.
-This will display a table containing the results of your two runs.
+This displays a table containing the results of your two runs.
     </p>
     <p class="indent">
       <a href="/assets/img/guild-view-compare.png" data-featherlight="image">